-Incidentally, this review only briefly mentions the growing field of dimension reduction for multivariate extremes, partly due to space constraints and partly because dimension reduction diverges from the core topics covered here, which focus on leveraging concentration and VC-type inequalities to obtain guarantees on ERM algorithms.
-Incidentally, new material is presented in subsection \ref{sec:regression} that highlights the close relationships between the traditional regular variation framework and the 'learning on extreme covariates' setting, thereby opening the way to numerous applications of the latter.
-Section~\ref{sec:exlasso_section} also presents novel results concerning complexity regularization (penalized empirical loss minimization).
-We develop a natural extension of the least squares methods discussed thus far to a penalized problem in a high-dimensional context, specifically a variant of the Lasso.
+{\bf Outline.} After presenting in Section~\ref{sec:background} some background with key concepts and references both in \EVT and in statistical learning theory, Sections~\ref{sec:unsupervised} and~\ref{sec:supervised} review recent advancements that contribute to reconciling \EVT with statistical machine learning, in unsupervised and supervised frameworks.
+Some new material is presented in Section \ref{sec:regression} that highlights the close relationships between the traditional regular variation framework and the `Learning on extreme covariates' setting, thereby opening the way to numerous applications of the latter.
+Section~\ref{sec:exlasso_section} presents novel results.
+Specifically, we develop a natural extension of the least squares methods discussed in Section~\ref{sec:regression} to a penalized problem in a high-dimensional context, specifically a variant of the Lasso.
 We demonstrate that some existing guarantees on the standard Lasso, which have become standard in the realm of linear models with sub-Gaussian or bounded noise, carry over to this extension under appropriate assumptions regarding the tail dependence structure between the covariate and the target.
 Finally, Section~\ref{sec:perspectives} gathers some concluding remarks.